onayeri/UFOs/README.md

 The drawback of this webpage is that it does not provide a range or suggested items to input so you could reppeatedly input a date that is not in the dataset.
 * I would reccomend still allowing item to populate even if it is not an exact match.
 For example if I entered the 1/1/2022 nothing would populate, but it would be beneficial if the closest dat to that record did come up.
 #### Room for Improvement...
-* It would reduce the time it takes to search and gie you an idea of what the dataset provides rather than presenting nothing which I think is helpful as a web user with no knowledge on the dataset used for this.
+* It would reduce the time it takes to search and give you an idea of what the dataset provides rather than presenting nothing which I think is helpful as a web user with no knowledge on the dataset used for this.
 * I also think maybe providing a message that what you have enetered is out of the dataset bounds would be beneficial so that it is more user friendly in understanding the datasets capabillities.